ibm-cloud-docs/discovery-data/query-operators.md

 ## `::` (Exact match)
 {: #match}

 This operator specifies an exact match for the query term.
+Exact matches are case-sensitive.

 For example, the following query searches for documents that contain entities of type `Organization`: